Scalable Neural Symbolic Regression using Control Variables: Experiment

 \section{Experiment}

-In this section, we carry out extensive experiments to evaluate the performance of SRCV.
+In this section, we carry out extensive experiments to evaluate the performance of ScaleSR.
 We first compare the discovery rate of our method with state-of-the-art baselines on two SR benchmarks.
-Next, we apply SRCV to identify the governing equations of two gene regulatory networks.
+Next, we apply ScaleSR to identify the governing equations of two gene regulatory networks.
 Finally, we perform ablation studies to explore the impact of certain hyper-parameters on symbolic regression.